Optimize WordPress Website Speed (LiteSpeed Plugin)

 Step 7: Lazy Load Images & Iframes

-One of strategies involved to make WordPress website load faster is to only load the images that are in current viewport.
-This approach of lazy loading images reduces the render blocking time by preventing the off the viewport images to load and only load them when they are needed.
-Follow these steps to enable lazy loading with LiteSpeed plugin:
+One of the practices involved in making a WordPress website load faster is to only load the images that are in the current viewport.
+This approach of lazy loading images reduces the render-blocking time by preventing the off-the-viewport images from loading and only loading them when they are needed.
+Follow these steps to enable lazy loading with the LiteSpeed plugin:

-• Click "Media Settings" tab in "LiteSpeed Cache ➜ Page Optimization".
+• Click the "Media Settings" tab in "LiteSpeed Cache ➜ Page Optimization".

-• Switch on option "Lazy Load Images" to enable lazy loading for images.
+• Switch on the option "Lazy Load Images" to enable lazy loading for images.

-• We can define image placeholder to be used until the image is loaded.
+• We can define an image placeholder to be used until the image is loaded.

 • Switch on the option "Lazy Load Iframes", this option will lazy load iframes.